servantboy/The-Revelation-Riddle/chapters/022_two_testaments_one_story.md

 ---

-5 The cross marks the transition from Law to grace
+V - The cross marks the transition from Law to grace

 At the death of Christ, the Testator, two things occurred simultaneously: